Google Analytics 4 for SEO: How to Find Key Data Insights

 For sessions to be considered engaged, they should each last at least 10 seconds, include at least one conversion event, or feature at least two screen or page views.
 If a session doesn’t meet these criteria, then it is considered a bounce.

-GA4 has an Engagement module that includes the Pages and Screens report, which is analogous to the All Pages report in UA.
+GA4 has an Engagement module that includes the Pages and Screens report.

 Average engagement time in GA4